 ‘It’s a fantastically useful, safe medicine for so many things.’

 But no CBD oil products have been approved for sale yet.
-The TGA approval process is likely to take six to twelve months, according to Dr Mark Hardy, medical director and addiction specialist at Cannabis Access Clinics.
+The TGA approval process is likely to take six to twelve months, according to Dr Mark Hardy, medical director and addiction specialist at CA Clinics.

 Producers ‘have to re-establish again the safety and efficacy of the product… they need to show it has superiority over existing products, or at least parity with existing products’, Dr Hardy said.